 Apurv Kansal: See there are two ways to do that.
 One is that you take the food cost, add it with the margins and fixed cost per dish and you get the final price of the dish.
 The other way is to match the competition or do an average pricing.
 For example, if there are four-five restaurants similar to the concept of your restaurant add the price of each dish and divide it by the number of restaurants.
 It will give you the perspective on what price you need to keep.

 Posist: What do you think about foodservice industry in India?
 What kind of format will survive in the long run?

 Apurv Kansal: In my opinion, the outlets whose prime focus is good food will survive in the longer run.
 Let’s talk about speciality restaurants.
 A common man would visit the speciality restaurant once, or twice.
 He will move on to new restaurants.
 Also, the restaurants which have a loyal customer base are there to stay.
 The restaurants which use marketing gimmicks can survive in the industry for only so long.

 Standalone restaurants will face time ahead as a lot of chain restaurants are entering the local market.
 So, expansion is required for them with standard quality food.
 They should also aim for good visibility in the market.

-Stay tuned to The Restaurant Times for the latest restaurant industry news, trends, and tips.
+Stay tuned to The Restaurant Times for the latest restaurant menu design tips.